avatar-kaleb/kalebmckelvey-site/blog/now-tell-me-why-you-didn-t-sell-crack-cocaine-why-is-exposure-to-college-so-important-to-our-youth.md

 ## It matters!!

-The 3-point combo above represents to me what the clip really boils down to.
+The 3-point combo above represents to me what the clip boils down to.
 The children that need help, need to improve the decisions or people in their life through exposure to people like ET and others who are willing to help.
 The environment piece challenges us.
 This one goes more towards the government and how they can help us change, while people like [Erin Gruwell](http://www.imdb.com/title/tt0463998/) exceed all expectations!!
 Lastly, through the exposure and hopeful change in environment, we can try to help the younger generations make themselves a better future.
-There is a lot more to it than the summary above, and there are people fighting to help improve the school system environments and the lives of those they teach every single day.
+There is a lot more to it than the summary above, and people are fighting to help improve the school system environments and the lives of those they teach every single day.
 For them, I AM SO THANKFUL.
-A great example - my fraternity brother: [Richmond School Teacher Surprised with \$25,000 Educator Award](http://www.richmond.com/news/local/education/richmond-middle-school-teacher-surprised-with-educator-award/article_eb9cfc23-6968-5589-b777-81fa79262384.html?utm_medium=social&utm_source=facebook&utm_campaign=user-share) If we all take the time to do our part, then together we can make a huge difference that matters!!
+A great example - my fraternity brother: [Richmond School Teacher Surprised with $25,000 Educator Award](http://www.richmond.com/news/local/education/richmond-middle-school-teacher-surprised-with-educator-award/article_eb9cfc23-6968-5589-b777-81fa79262384.html?utm_medium=social&utm_source=facebook&utm_campaign=user-share) If we all take the time to do our part, then together we can make a huge difference that matters!!

 # Reflection